-That same day, Confederate Gen. John G. Walker’s brigade had reached the summit of Loudoun Heights unopposed, and Jackson’s brigade was about three miles south of Bolivar Heights.
+That same day, Confederate Gen. John G. Walker’s division reached the summit of Loudoun Heights unopposed and planted more Confederate guns there.
+The remainder of Jackson’s men, successful in chasing the Yankees out of Martinsburg, were about three miles west of Bolivar Heights.
 Realizing he was now surrounded on three sides, Miles wrote McClellan that if the garrison was not supported within 48 hours, he would have to surrender.

-But Miles didn’t have 48 hours.
-Early the next morning well-placed Confederate artillery on Maryland Heights shelled the Union position.
+Miles didn’t have 48 hours.
+Early the next morning, well-placed Confederate artillery on Maryland Heights shelled the Union positions.
 The inexperienced Yankee gunners returned fire, but their shots were haphazard and poorly aimed.
-At 3 p.m.
+At 3:00 p.m.
 A.P.
-Hill’s Division advanced toward the Federals on Bolivar Heights, meeting stiff resistance from Col. Stephen Downey’s 3rd Maryland Brigade.
-Undeterred, the Confederates nudged Downey back towards Camp Hill.
-With the three major heights surrounding Harper’s Ferry now firmly in his possession, Jackson ordered additional artillery to be brought up that evening in preparation for a fierce strike on the morning of the 15th.
+Hill’s Division advanced toward the Federals on Bolivar Heights, meeting stiff resistance.
+With the three major heights surrounding Harpers Ferry now firmly in his possession, Jackson ordered additional artillery to be brought up that evening in preparation for a fierce strike on the morning of the 15th.

 During the night, Jackson brought up five batteries from Hill’s division and placed them on Maryland Heights and around the base of Loudoun Heights.
-Coordinating one fierce strike, Jackson ordered an infantry assault for 8 a.m. the next morning, sending A.P.
+Coordinating one fierce strike, Jackson ordered an infantry assault for 8:00 a.m. on the 15th, sending A.P.
 Hill forward as his batteries enfiladed the Union left.
-As guns began firing from the two batteries placed on the Union right, most of Miles’s infantry took shelter in ravines and tranches.
-As Jackson ordered Hill’s guns to cease firing, he ordered the infantry to storm the Federal works.
+As guns began firing, most of Miles’s infantry took shelter in ravines and tranches.
+Jackson ordered Hill’s guns to cease firing, and ordered the infantry to storm the Federal works.
 Union artillery was rapidly losing ammunition.
-Believing the situation to be hopeless, Miles called a council in a nearby home that unanimously decided further resistance was useless.
-As the surrender was debated, a shell burst through the wall, fatally wounding Miles and shattering his left leg.
-The garrison surrendered, giving the surrender at Harpers Ferry the distinction of leading to the capture of the most prisoners of any battle throughout the war.
+Believing the situation to be hopeless, Miles called a meeting of his commanders in a nearby home.
+As surrender was debated, a shell burst through the wall, shattering Miles’ left leg and mortally wounding him.
+The garrison surrendered a short time later.
+The Union capitulation at Harpers Ferry of some 12,000 soldiers was the most Federal prisoners taken throughout the war.

-Jackson sent a courier to Lee telling him of the victory, and received in reply a message to get his men to Sharpsburg as quickly as possible.
-Jackson left Hill to accept the surrender of Harpers Ferry, who then paroled 12,000 prisoners, captured 73 pieces of artillery, 13,000 arms, and large quantities of wagons and supplies.
-Hill’s division then left Harper’s Ferry, arriving in Sharpsburg in time to play a decisive role at the Battle of Antietam days later.
+Jackson sent a courier to Lee telling him of the victory, and received in reply a message to get his men quickly to Sharpsburg, where Lee had decided to make a stand with the rest of the army behind Antietam Creek.
+Jackson left Hill to parole the prisoners and take possession of 73 pieces of artillery, 13,000 small arms, and large quantities of wagons and supplies.
+Hill’s division then left Harper’s Ferry, arriving in Sharpsburg late on September 17, just in time to play a decisive role at the Battle of Antietam.

 Join t Fight